 The National Pasta Association defines pasta as being a dough made from durum wheat and water and stamped into different shapes.
 As our understanding of food intolerances and preferences grow, the modern world of pasta may look a little different with all kinds of different grains being called upon to help create gluten-free varieties, etc.

 Noodles on the other hand aren’t linked to one singular grain.
 From buckwheat noodles to rice noodles, yam noodles, and wheat flour noodles, there’s no shortage of choice.
 Noodles can be crafted from everything from root vegetables to tapioca flour, mung bean starch, seaweed, and rice flour.
 They can be stretched, pulled, rolled, cut, and twisted.
 They show up in soups, salads, steaming broths, stir-fries, side dishes and as the star event.
 They can be silky soft, thick, and chewy, and fresh or dried.
 The world of noodles is rich and vast and we’re here to break down a few of the differences that show up between pasta and noodles.

 Whether stirring up delicious noodle soup or ramping up your weeknight ragu, here are some of the mainstay key differences between noodles and pasta.

-- Flour – smooth, soft, and a lighter shade, noodles are crafted using a finer kind of flour.
+- Flour – smooth, soft, and a lighter shade, noodles may be crafted using a finer kind of flour or a variety of different flours.
 Pasta on the other hand uses a heavier denser kind of flour to give it that weight.